 The island of Lanai has two main resorts – both Four Seasons properties – but not as much to offer tourists as Oahu, Maui, Kauai, and the Big Island.

 You can always spend a day on Lanai when visiting Maui.
 There is a ferry that goes between Maui and Lanai.
-It is an excellent option for when you want to see multiple islands without a plane ride.
+Fun fact: it is the only ferry between the Hawaiian islands.

 The ferry ride takes approximately 45 minutes.
 When you reach Lanai, the ferry will dock at Manele Harbor.
-The dock is a short distance to the best beach on Lanai.
+You can also fly directly to Lanai Airport from most airports in Hawaii.
+Taking a small plane on Mokulele Airlines is always a lot of fun!

 No matter how you decide to visit the beautiful island of Lanai, you will enjoy every minute.
 So, let’s talk about the best things to do in Lanai.